kuwaitdevs/knet-dotnet-core-integration/README.md

 ## Why use RAW integration instead of iPayPipe (DLL)?

-- iPayPipe requires [IKVM](https://www.ikvm.net/#Introduction) to work which is not ideal, especially that the IKVM project is not in active development.
+- iPayPipe requires [IKVM](https://www.ikvm.net/#Introduction) to work in C# based code which is not ideal, especially that the IKVM project is not in active development.
 - The IKVM version provided by Knet is not compatible with .NET Core.
 - This approach reduces dependencies and produces a lighter application footprint.
 - The published app is compatible with all platforms.